-- If bed rest were recommended by your doctor, would it interfere with your personal and/or professional life?
+- If your doctor recommended bed rest, would it interfere with your personal and/or professional life?

 Your Ethical Concerns

-- If it was found that the baby you were carrying had a physical defect, how would you feel about terminating the pregnancy?
-Would you be willing to have an abortion if the intended parents requested one?
+- If the baby you were carrying had a physical defect, how would you feel about terminating the pregnancy?
+Would you have an abortion if the intended parents requested one?

 - What if the intended parents get divorced during the process?